V4Fire/Core/src/core/functools/deprecation/README.md

 # core/functools/deprecation

-This module provides a bunch of functions and decorators for marking deprecated functions with the special flag.
+This module provides a bunch of functions and decorators to mark deprecated functions with the special flag.

 ```js
 import { deprecate, deprecated } from 'core/meta/deprecation';